PeterStanding/Bake-Away/README.md

 Steps for running the database
 -------------------------------
 1. Download MariaDB Server for own machine from: https://go.mariadb.com/search-download-MariaDB-server.html?utm_source=google&utm_medium=ppc&utm_campaign=MKG-Search-Google-Branded-DL-EMEA-bd&gclid=EAIaIQobChMIqZj95pG34QIVxqSaCh3jkw9BEAAYASAAEgKAe_D_BwE
-2. Create a username and password to use the server.
+2. The passowrd is: bakeawaypass, or can be found in the config file.
 3. Create the 'BakeAway' Database by downloading from github the SQL code.
 This can be found in the SQL folder under the name 'SQL- BakeAway'.
 4. Populate the database by using the insert statements, these can be found in the SQL folder under the name ' Insert Statements'.
 5. The database has now been created on your machine.